r-Techsupport/rTS_Wiki/docs/learning/multiple-disks.md

 Then, you will need a flash drive with a bootable OS installed on it.
 You can follow [our guide](/docs/installations) for creating that USB, and fully installing the OS.
 After installing the OS to the correct disk, you can now plug back in the other disks.

-fter the OS is installed you can follow the section below on [Adding a disk to an existing OS](#adding-a-disk-to-an-existing-os).
+After the OS is installed you can follow the section below on [Adding a disk to an existing OS](#adding-a-disk-to-an-existing-os).

 ### Adding a disk to an existing OS
 The first step when setting up a new storage device is to install it physically into the computer.